CheshireTC/Project-One/README.txt

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _This allows us to quickly implament this on other ELK servers consistently._
+- _This allows us to quickly implement this on other ELK servers consistently._

 The playbook implements the following tasks:
 - _The playbook begins by installing the relevant software, being Docker, Python and the module to help Docker work with python._